Amended in 2004

 Women who have been trafficked themselves are not criminals but victims of crime.
 Gender based violence; war and poverty in their country of origin make women vulnerable.
 Therefore women who have been trafficked should be allowed to remain in Australia to rebuild their lives, as well as provide assistance in prosecuting people traffickers.

 A full range of services must be available to trafficked women, to allow them to recover from maltreatment by traffickers and become part of the Australian community if they wish to do so.
 Such services should include accommodation, counselling, English language classes and assistance finding employment.

 G.) HEALTH AND HABITAT

 WEL affirms the social view of health, encapsulated in the World Health Organisation’s definition of health as the state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 Health depends upon access to housing, secure income, physical and mental safety and a full range of public services.

 WEL affirms the principle of a universal, high quality health system for all Australians, which provides equal access to a full range of hospital, medical, primary care and reproductive health services, and opposes the transfer of public money to support private health insurance and elite health systems.

 Such a system must be built on adequate remuneration of services for all staff in the system to ensure equitable access to the community, such as through bulk billing.

 3. Health Services

-WEL supports the funding of allied health professionals such as midwives and nurse practitioners, to ensure appropriate services for women in aged and community care services, hospitals, primary and community health services.
+WEL supports the funding of allied health professionals such as midwives and nurse practitioners, to ensure services for women in aged and community care services, hospitals, primary and community health services.

 4. Sexual Health